epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 Identification Number).
 This is especially useful then the client of the API is a mobile app.
-In this case, for convenience reasons, the user is likely to stay logged in for long periods of time, during which other people may get physical access to the user's device.
+In this case, for convenience reasons, the user is likely to stay logged in for long periods of time, during which other people may accidentally get physical access to the user's device.

 `PinInfo` objects represent the user's PIN, and its status ("on", "off", or "blocked").
 The "blocked" status indicates that a wrong PIN has been tried